 As an up and coming artist Ms. Koko took much pride in being a self taught artist and resisted institutionalized foundations of art education.
 As the rebel that she was she didn't want to confine herself or fit into a box or label.
 She also didn't like the approach to art classes where the instructors liked to mold artists style, therefore shadowing the innate art making process.
 She later found the openness and willingness to pursue a college degree and further her knowledge of art history, theory, and methods.
 In 2012 she completed her BA in Studio Art and Theatre for Youth Audiences.

 Currently she resides in Colorado and completed a degree in Holistic Health in 2016, with an emphasis on Reflexology & Yoga Teacher Training.
 Optimal health is an important factor in her life as an artist, mother, teacher, and activist.
-Upon completing her Holistic Health Certification she plans on furthering her education in pursuit of a Masters Degree in Transpersonal Counseling with an emphasis on Art Therapy.
+After completing her Holistic Health Certification she studied Reiki, a form of energy healing and is now a Reiki Master.
 She believes that her work within the community with youth is just the tip of the ice berg and believes strongly in the power to heal and thrive through art and holistic health.
-With all the resources and knowledge acquired she plans on inspiring others to heal ,integrating the language of art, soul, body, and mind.
-With all the tools she has gained she hopes to offer resources to a larger array of audience in need of healing, not limited to youth but incorporating people of all ages through the healing process.
+With all the resources and knowledge acquired she plans on inspiring others to heal , integrating the language of art, soul, body, and mind.
+With all the tools and innate gifts she has, she hopes to offer resources to a larger array of audience in need of healing, not limited to youth but incorporating people of all ages through the healing process.
 Arika Lazos Santos plans on pursuing her career as an artist/activist within the community and hopes to inspire people of all ages and use art as a language to heal and uplift.

-Along the journey she will continue to share her story, documenting her experiences through paintings and photography.
+Along the journey she will continue to share her story, documenting her experiences through paintings, poetry and photography.